 This mission made use of Falcon 9 Core B1046, a “Block 5” first-stage.
-The first-stage landed safely on the SpaceX droneship Just Read the Instructions located in the Pacific Ocean eight minutes after lift-off.
-Although Vandenberg has been outfitted with its own onshore Landing Zone – like at Cape Canaveral – SpaceX was not authorised to land their first-stage back at base due to the presence of the NRO L-71 mission present at the other launch pad awaiting its own launch.
+The first-stage landed safely on the SpaceX droneship Just Read the Instructions, located in the Pacific Ocean, eight minutes after lift-off.
+Although Vandenberg has been fitted with its own onshore Landing Zone – like at Cape Canaveral – SpaceX was not authorised to land the first-stage back at base due to the presence of the NRO L-71 mission at the other launch pad awaiting its own launch.
 The B1046 first-stage has now been used on three separate missions – having previously launched the BANGABANDHU 1 satellite in May 2018 and MERAH PUTIH in August.